DrewPatton77/Rock-Fracture/README.md

 ### RawData
 Contains the raw data obtained/received by the triaxial compression experiments.
 Each folder in raw data is a Westerly granite sample used in the analysis.
-Samples with an 'n' are the notched samples, the remaining are intact samples.
+Samples with an 'n' are the notched samples; the remaining are intact samples.
 Each sample folder contains two different datasets labeled: 'AE' for the acoustic emission data and 'MTS' for the force-time data.
 The dataset folders may either contain a .mat file or .txt file (this was how they were received).